Open Top BGA Sockets

 The SG elastomer contact lasts for testing few thousand devices with occasional cleaning needed depending on the usage and the environment.
 The socket is constructed with open top lid with side cutout for accessing IC top side.
 The socket is mounted on the target PCB with no soldering, and uses industry's smallest footprint (only 2.5mm more on each side).
 To use, place the device inside the socket and close the open top lid.
 Vertical force is applied using a torque tool via 4 lid screws.
 Torque tool enhances the life of elastomer contact in terms of reliability and repeatability.

-Below example shows a BGA socket with side access hole through which thermocouple is placed to monitor IC top side temperature.
+This example shows a BGA socket with side access hole through which thermocouple is placed to monitor IC top side temperature.
 Figure 2 shows such a BGA socket with side access hole.
 The square compression plate has center cavity with side cutout.
 Socket body has cutout in the same location for the thermo couple wire to come outside of socket structure.

 Some of the applications need data rate such as 50Gbps.
 General rule of thumb translates 50Gbps into 75GHz bandwidth.
-Ironwood's GT sockets use innovative elastomer interconnect technology that delivers low signal loss (-1dB at 75GHz) and supports BGA packages with pitches down to 0.2mm.
+Ironwood's GT sockets use innovative elastomer interconnect technology that delivers low signal loss (-1dB at 94GHz) and supports BGA packages with pitches down to 0.2mm.
 GT is a new elastomer technology that has silver particles held in a conductive column like buttons which are embedded in a non-conductive polymer substrate on a proper pitch that provides high compliance and extreme temperature ranges (-55C to +160C).
 Life cycle is very similar to SG elastomer.
 GT elastomer needs torque tool as well for vertical compression force application.
 Example GT elastomer BGA socket with open top lid is shown in Figure 3.

 Typical specifications for the GT interconnect include: